 NYC Christmas Visit: Must Sees & Free Adventures In The City

-All you need to know about exploring the iconic city like you live there 🍕🥨🍎
+All you need to know about exploring the iconic winter wonderland like you live there 🍕🥨🍎

-This itinerary is a 3 day guide to making the most of your time and hitting all the best spots!
+This itinerary is a 3-day guide to making the most of your time, hitting all the best spots during the Winter Festivities.
+Undoubtedly, you'll want to see all the best decorated spots in the City, and you will already be bundled up and ready for the winter weather.
 Feel free to linger longer if you have more days.
 Have a question?
 Feel free to ask, I am happy to help you enjoy every minute and save as much money as possible while doing it!

 The 60th Street and 5th Avenue Walk from Central Park to the Public Library, and Grand Central: